-Based on the current provisions in the Tax Act, one-half of a capital gain (a "taxable capital gain") realized or deemed to be realized by a unitholder will be included in the unitholder's income and one-half of a capital loss (an "allowable capital loss") realized or deemed to be realized by a unitholder may be deducted from the unitholder's taxable capital gains subject to the detailed rules of the Tax Act.
-The current provisions in the Tax Act also provide that one-half of any unused capital losses may generally be deducted by a unitholder against the taxable portion of any capital gains arising in the three immediately preceding taxation years or in any subsequent taxation year, subject to the detailed rules in the Tax Act.
+One-half of a capital gain (a "taxable capital gain") realized or deemed to be realized by a unitholder will be included in the unitholder's income and one-half of a capital loss (an "allowable capital loss") realized or deemed to be realized by a unitholder may be deducted from the unitholder's taxable capital gains subject to the detailed rules of the Tax Act.
+One-half of any unused capital losses may generally be deducted by a unitholder against the taxable portion of any capital gains arising in the three immediately preceding taxation years or in any subsequent taxation year, subject to the detailed rules in the Tax Act.